TtonyxX/countDown/README.md

 # Countdown
-Count down to the SAT and ACT
+Count down to the SAT and the ACT